qeaml/qeaml.github.io/pages/projects/nwge.md

 By focusing on code reusability, I have a pretty powerful solution I can freely reuse between as many game projects as I wish! *(kind of the whole point of a game engine, no?)*.
 Due to it's bare-bones nature, it supports any kind of game you could imagine.
-As of right now, the best you'll be getting is basic 2D graphics, but if you're insane enough to write your own shaders and everything in between -- anything is possible.
+As of right now, the best you'll be getting is basic 2D and 3D graphics, but if you're insane enough to write your own shaders and everything in between -- anything is possible.

 [Introduction]: https://qeaml.github.io/nwge-docs/INTRO